donmikelee/donmikelee/README.md

 # I want to cooperate! :handshake:

-I am a novice programmer with no commercial experience, so I am open to any kind of cooperation.
+I am open to any kind of cooperation.
 I can easily take up a **free internship**.
 I can assure you that I am ambitious and I do not give up easily when it comes to solving a complicated problem.

 <h3 align="left">Contact with me:</h3>
 <p align="left">